chisui/dakka/thesis/main.md

 3. Designate the behavior to be used for the next message it receives.
    In other words change their internal state.

-The most straight forward way to implement these actions would be to use a monad transformer for each action.
+The most straightforward way to implement these actions would be to use a monad transformer for each action.
 Creating and sending could be modeled with `WriterT [SystemMessage]` where `SystemMessage` encapsulates each both the intent to create an actor as well as sending a message to a specific actor.
-Changing the internal state of the actor could be achieved through `StateT s` where `s` is the internal state of the actor or the actortype to be more specific.
+Changing the internal state of the actor could be achieved through `StateT s` where `s` is the internal state of the actor or the actor type to be more specific.

 But here we encounter several issues:

 1. To change the state me must know which Actors behavior we are currently describing.
-   Since the actor type has to be deducable from the context type.
+   Since the actor type has to be deductible from the context type.
    That means the type has to be more complex then simply `ActorContext a`.
 2. To send a message we must ensure that the target Actor can handle the message.
-   If we allow values of `SystemMessage` to be created freely we can not ensure that the recieving actor can handle the sent message
+   If we allow values of `SystemMessage` to be created freely we can not ensure that the receiving actor can handle the sent message
 3. To create an Actor we have to pass around some reference to the Actor type of the Actor to create.